snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/sharepoint-server-connector.md

 - Lists all available site collections available that the users can choose to include for indexing.
 - Use exclusion feature to exclude sites from indexing.
 - Enable users to utilize connector content for Copilot queries and prompts.
 Here are some of capabilities:
   - Ask questions around the content of the documents.
-Example, What is the current sales projections mentioned in the file Sales_Report.doc.
+Example, What is the current sales projections mentioned in the file *Sales_Report.doc*.
   - Summarize the content of documents.
-Example, Summarize the file Sales_Report.doc.
+Example, summarize the file *Sales_Report.doc*.
   - Create content using existing documents.
-Example, Create a FAQs document to be shared with sales personnel using file Sales_Report.doc
+Example, Create a FAQs document to be shared with sales personnel using file *Sales_Report.doc*.

 ## Limitations